macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 87: June 27, 2019

+**Today's Progress**: #R5D87 Got the code review today.
+Only a couple of things needed fixing.
+Submitted the corrected code for review.
+More Ruby today:@ #Codewars:"Enum Magic #6 - Count Items", "Enum Magic #9 - Reduce that List!" #100DaysOfCode #javascript #React #freeCodeCamp

+**Thoughts:** Rank 597 @ Codewars, 42399 @ Hackerrank 62209 @ Leetcode - 8 hours of study.
+Goals: Be the best a Microverse 2. finish React book, 3.
+Do the FCC projects, ongoing: update my CV.

 ## Day 86: June 26, 2019

 **Today's Progress**: #R5D86 Finished with NYT article clone and asked for a code review.
 More Ruby training with:@ #Codewars:"5 without numbers !", "Help the Elite Squad of Brazilian forces BOPE" #100DaysOfCode #javascript #React #freeCodeCamp